Philip Pedley: South Africa

 Pedley attempted to forge links with the moderate Progressive Federal Party in South Africa.
-He banned the South African Embassy from the holding a reception for conference delegates at the national YC Conference, stating:
+He banned the South African Embassy from holding a reception for conference delegates at the national YC Conference, stating:

 "We have no wish to partake of canapes and chardonnay with a bunch of racist apologists and BOSS operatives.
-We don't support further sanctions but our stance on South Africa is simple... one man, one vote; a free press; a free judiciary and free enterprise is what the Young Conservatives support for South Africa, an inclusive system which does not exclude people on the basis of race."
+We don't support further sanctions but our stance on South Africa is simple ... one man, one vote; a free press; a free judiciary and free enterprise is what the Young Conservatives support for South Africa, an inclusive system which does not exclude people on the basis of race."

 Northern Ireland links to moderate Unionists

 The Secretary of State for Northern Ireland, James Prior, was attempting to introduce 'rolling devolution' to Northern Ireland despite opposition from the right-wing of the Conservative Party.
 The Monday Club believed Northern Ireland should be integrated into the United Kingdom with no 'regional' assembly.
-Prior published a white paper, 'Northern Ireland: A Framework for Devolution which proposed what was referred to as partial or rolling devolution.
-Harvey Proctor, as Secretary of the Monday Club Northern Ireland Policy Committee, attacked the plans for an Assembly and earned the praise of Ulster Unionist leadership, in particular Ulster Unionist Party Leader James Molyneux (later Lord Molyneaux) and the then Ulster Unionist Chief Whip and MP for East Londonderry, Willie Ross who were opposed to an Assembly.
+Prior published a white paper, Northern Ireland: A Framework for Devolution which proposed what was referred to as partial or rolling devolution.
+Harvey Proctor, as Secretary of the Monday Club Northern Ireland Policy Committee, attacked the plans for an Assembly and earned the praise of Ulster Unionist leadership, in particular Ulster Unionist Party Leader James Molyneux (later Lord Molyneaux) and the then Ulster Unionist Chief Whip and MP for East Londonderry, Willie Ross, who were opposed to an Assembly.

 Elements of the Ulster Unionists were supportive of Prior.
-In consultations with Prior and Nick Scott, Pedley discussed reactivating Young Ulster Unionists representation to the Young Conservative National Advisory Committee.
+In consultations with Prior and Nick Scott, Pedley discussed reactivating Young Ulster Unionists' representation to the Young Conservative National Advisory Committee.
 The Young Ulster Unionists were led by moderates and Pedley instructed the national organiser of the Young Conservatives, Mark Worrall, to initiate secret talks with the former chairman of the Young Ulster Unionists, the moderate Edgar Graham.
-Worrall was a former President of Queen's University Belfast Students' Union (QUBSU) and had extensive contacts with moderate Unionists.
-The intention was to reactivate lapsed Ulster Unionist representation on the Young Conservative national advisory committee as allowed for in the YC constitution, thereby providing a platform for moderate unionism and support for the Assembly within the Party, thereby countering Monday Club agitation.
+Worrall was a former President of Queen's University Belfast Students' Union and had extensive contacts with moderate Unionists.
+The intention was to reactivate lapsed Ulster Unionist representation on the Young Conservative national advisory committee as allowed for in the YC constitution, thereby providing a platform for moderate unionism and support for the Assembly within the Party, and countering Monday Club agitation.
 This initiative came to an end with the assassination of Edgar Graham by the IRA in December 1983.
 Pedley and a small delegation from the Young Conservative national advisory committee attended Graham's memorial service in Belfast and, a month later, Pedley opened the 24th National YC Conference with a tribute to Graham and a one-minute silence.